carine-h/carine-h.github.io/posts/blog_9.md

 ![](../images/pred_interval_table.png)

 (In the interest of being fully transparent about my mistake, I've kept my [original prediction](https://carine-h.github.io/posts/blog_8.html) post up with an updated disclaimer at the bottom.
 The botched code is also still available along with the corrected code used for today's assessment (see my [github](https://github.com/carine-h)).
 If you have any more questions about the mistake or my correction, feel free to email me at cmhajjar@college.harvard.edu.
-Going forward, I will only be referring to my updated prediction and will denote this in each plot using my corrected prediction data by noting it's "corrected."")
+Going forward, I will only be referring to my updated prediction and will denote this in each plot using my corrected prediction data by noting it's "corrected.")

 ### How I Stacked Up With the Election's Outcome
 My prediction, though updated and corrected, still did not capture the true outcome of the election.
 As of November 22nd, 2020, President Elect Biden has **306** electoral votes with a popular vote share of 51.1% and President Trump has **232** electoral votes with a popular vote share of 47.2%, indicating a decisive Biden victory.